Md-Tarikul-Islam-Juel/AVR-Atmega32-ADC/README.md

       prescaler:(2,4,8,16,32,64,128)
-      ADC needs sampling frequency which should be less then 250KHz.This sampling frequency provided by system clock frequency(16MHz,8MHz) after frequency divider.For example we use 16MHz external clock, now we neewsampling frequency less then 250MHz.So,16MHz/128=125KHz which is less then 250MHz.
+      ADC needs sampling frequency which should be less then 250KHz.This sampling frequency provided by system clock frequency(16MHz,8MHz) after frequency divider.For example we use 16MHz external clock, now we need sampling frequency less then 250MHz.So,16MHz/128=125KHz which is less then 250MHz.